• Skip to primary navigation

 How to play Android 11 Easter Egg game (Android Neko Cat game)?

-In previous Android systems, such as In Android Lollipop and Marshmallow, the Easter egg game is usually an entirely new game.
+In previous Android systems, such as Android Lollipop and Marshmallow, the Easter egg game was usually an entirely new game.
 However, the Android 11 Easter Egg has brought back the beloved Android Neko game that was initially introduced in Android Nougat.

 What is the Android 11 Easter Egg game?

 For Android 11, its Easter Egg is called the Android Neko game.
-The game works in a similar way as it does in Android Nougat, with the main objective of the game being having users collect cats by providing them with food, water and toys.
+The game works in a similar way as it does in Android Nougat, with the main objective of the game being to have users collect cats by providing them with food, water, and toys.

 How to access the Android 11 Easter Egg?

-Like the previous Easter Egg games, the Android 11 Easter Egg game need to be enabled through the phone Settings.
+Like the previous Easter Egg games, the Android 11 Easter Egg game needs to be enabled through the phone Settings.

 The following steps will show how you can enable (and disable) the Android 11 Easter Egg game via Settings.